-This nine stanza poem is separated into sets of three lines or tercets.
+This nine-stanza poem is separated into sets of three lines or tercets.
 Schwartzman has not given this poem a specific pattern of rhyme or rhythm.
 The lines vary in length, end sounds, and the number of syllables.

-It is important for a reader to take note of the title of this piece and the significance it brings to the text.
+It is essential for a reader to take note of the title of this piece and the significance it brings to the text.
 “Hadedah” is a large African ibis with grey and green coloring.
 It is noteworthy for the metallic shine on its wings.
 It lives throughout Sub-Saharan African, everywhere from grasslands to wetlands and even into the cities.